 Utilizing telehealth and other technologies, we will follow a patient with significant risk factors for stroke through prevention, diagnosis, timely treatment and home care.

-Participating Organizations: National Consortium of Telehealth Resource Centers, ViTel Net, EPIC
+Participating Organizations: Epic, Mid-Atlantic Telehealth Resource Center, ViTel Net, INFINITT North America,

 A person experiences crushing chest pain and is transported emergently to the hospital.
 He is admitted for intervention and recovers in the ICU.
 Upon discharge they follow-up with the Cardiologist.